 Even though I knew I wanted to write fiction by the time I was in the sixth grade, as I grew older I pursued other things instead, such as majoring in history and communications, and then working as a museum curator, then a public relations specialist, and finally as a magazine editor.
 Once I finally started writing fiction, it was another ten years until I sold my first novel.
 By that time I’d been married for nearly 20 years and had four children of my own to read to.

-In the decade since my first contract I’ve written fifteen books, from Beyond the Blue, a story about international adoption set in Vietnam, to Courting Cate, a retelling of Shakespeare’s “Taming of the Shrew” set in Lancaster County, Pennsylvania.
+In the decade since my first contract I’ve written nineteen novels, from Beyond the Blue, a story about international adoption set in Vietnam, to Courting Cate, a retelling of Shakespeare’s “Taming of the Shrew” set in Lancaster County, Pennsylvania.
 No matter what I write, I aim to reveal truths about God’s love, beauty, and redemptive work in our lives.
 My goal is to connect more deeply to God, family, and friends through my writing.
 My hope is that my stories encourage readers to deepen their own connections too.

 Awards I’ve received include Romantic Times Book Club Magazine’s Reviewers’ Choice Award for Best Inspirational Novel, 2006, for Beyond the Blue; Christy Award, 2012, for The Amish Midwife; Inspirational Reader’s Choice Award, 2013, for The Amish Bride; and the Oregon Christian Writer’s Trailblazer Award, 2013.